glebobos/LambdaTerminal/README.md

 ## Usage

 1. Deploy this script to AWS Lambda.
 Ensure it is set to run in a Amazon Linux Runtime.
-2. The `handler` function should be specified as your Lambda function's handler in the AWS Lambda console.
+2. The `hello` handler function should be specified as your Lambda function's handler in the AWS Lambda console.

 Remember to replace `YourLambdaFunctionName` with your own Lambda function name.
+U can place lambda under Lambda URL invoker.

 ## Notes